Meets the MATE Act Training Requirements

 Accreditation Council for Continuing Medical Education (ACCME)

+The courses and the certificate program are structured to support the continuing educational needs of physicians and build knowledge and competency in the underserved area - substance use disorder/opioid crisis.
 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

 The Accreditation Council for Continuing Medical Education (ACCME®) leverages the power of education to drive quality in the medical profession and improve care for patients.